-• Class 1 - Recycled Garment Fashion Revue (all ages)

-- 1. Limited to one recycled garment per youth. - 2.
+- Class 1 Recycled Garment Fashion Revue (all ages) - 1.
+Limited to one recycled garment per youth. - 2.
+County level competition only - 3.
 Materials used in the construction of garments MUST be recyclable. - a.
-Designers may use materials for construction (Ex. glue, tape, dyes, marker, staples, thread, zippers, elastic, wire, string, Velcro, buckram, grommets, laces, starch, paint) - 3.
+Designers may use materials for construction (Ex. glue, tape, dyes, marker, staples, thread, zippers, elastic, wire, string, Velcro, buckram, grommets, laces, starch, paint) - 4.
 Recycled fabric may only be used as a lining that doesn't show.
-The usage of new material should not overpower your total garment. - 4.
+The usage of new material should not overpower your total garment. - 5.
 Garments must be constructed well enough to fit the model and hold together for the stage show.
-(Models are strongly encouraged to wear comfortable clothes underneath recycled garment). - 5.
-Originality and creativity are encouraged. - 6.
-Recycled fashions must be made of at least 75% recycled or reused materials that otherwise would be thrown away or recycled. - 7.
-Please make sure that materials used in fashion pieces are safe to yourself and the public. - 8.
+(Models are strongly encouraged to wear comfortable clothes underneath recycled garment). - 6.
+Originality and creativity are encouraged. - 7.
+Recycled fashions must be made of at least 75% recycled or reused materials that otherwise would be thrown away or recycled. - 8.
+Please make sure that materials used in fashion pieces are safe to yourself and the public. - 9.
 Garment Creation/Material Suggestions: - a.
 Consider how items can be cut, folded, molded, knotted, shredded, stitched, woven or reconstructed to make an outfit or specific sections within the design. - b.
 Scraps of textiles or tiles - c.
 Recyclables: paper, plastics, aluminum, steel, cardboard, magazines, books or phone books - d.
 Beverage bottle caps or six-pack rings - e.
 Burlap or plastic bags - f.
 Old toys or games pieces - g.
 Packaging materials - h.
 Found outdoor objects pine cones, sticks, rocks, flowers, etc. - i.
-Food containers (cleaned out/sanitized) - j.
+Food containers (cleaned out/sanitized)

+j.
 Anything found from the garbage or recycling bin (cleaned/sanitized)